- Major Professor: Dr. Daniel E. Choe

-Outside of research, I enjoy keeping my plants alive, reading novels, and finding new crafts to try.
+Outside of research, I enjoy keeping my plants alive, reading novels, and experimenting with crafting projects.

 NSF Graduate Research Fellowship (2024-2027)